 - A sub-division consent is required to legally divide land or buildings for separate ownership, such as new lots or sections

-The Waikato Regional Council deals with water, discharge and coastal permits.
+The Waikato Regional Council deals with land use consents, water consents, discharge consents, coastal consents.
 If your proposed activity involves these you will need to contact Waikato Regional Council for more information.

 The first step is always to contact the Planning Unit of your local Council to discuss your proposed activity.
 You will also find the rules and controls relating to specific activities by referring to the relevant section of your local Council’s District Plan.
 A Resource Consent must be obtained before any activity or development commences, otherwise, you can be prosecuted under the RMA.